 Lastly, knife crime in London remains a highly debated issue in both politics and the media.
 The capital is considered to have a long-running issue with knife crime, and this compounded by recent statistics show that incidents are increasing in frequency.

 The Met Police reported a 24% increase in recorded knife crime offences in the capital.
 This publication came shortly before a two-week period in May (2017) in which 11 people were fatally stabbed in just two weeks, adding to a situation that at first glance looks increasingly desperate.

 Gangs are often referred to as the cause of the crime; both because gang rivalries lead to violence, and because gangs lead to the feelings amongst young people that they require a weapon as a form of defence or status symbol.
 However, a Police and Crime Committee Report in 2016 found that gang activity accounted for less than 5% of knife crime overall.

-London is considered as one of the safest cities in the world, hence why it is such a highly prized target for terrorists.
+London is considered one of the safest cities in the world, hence why it is such a highly prized target for terrorists.
 Whilst no city is safe from terrorism, the UK has the world’s best security and intelligence services actively monitoring known terror cells throughout the globe and more local threats.
-London is investing heavily in it’s armed police capability and reaction times are mere minutes, with many undercover police patrolling the streets too.
-However, police numbers over the past 12 months have been slashed and moral within the Metropolitan police is at an all time low due to increased workload and priority policing; namely the current terror threat.
+London is investing heavily in its armed police capability and reaction times are mere minutes.
+Many undercover police are patrolling the streets too.
+However, police numbers over the past 12 months have been slashed and moral within the Metropolitan police is at an all-time low due to increased workload and priority policing; namely the current terror threat.
 Whilst it’s unlikely, if you take sensible precautions, that you will become a victim of crime in London.
 You may wish to consider hiring close protection for added personal security.

 If you would like to discuss your personal security concerns about London, please feel free to call Westminster Security on +44 207 123 4544 and we will gladly assist in providing you with the required close protection services.